The aim of this exercise is to plan out an idea to build so that we can start to domain model, i.e., plan out our tables and columns.

 Once I have an idea in mind, I immediately reach for pen and paper and start sketching.
 If you have your own process for wireframing, feel free to skip to the next section, User Stories.
 Otherwise, read on.

-I like to start with some Crazy Eights to force myself to just get some thoughts down on paper.
+I like to start with some Speedy Eights to force myself to just get some thoughts down on paper.

 I will usually do two or three rounds.
 One round, I’ll use the 8 panels to progress through the different screens of a flow.
 Another round, I’ll use the 8 panels to explore 8 different takes on the most important screen in the app.